freundcloud

 AIFactory kanban board of tasks

-The board — issues moving through plan, code and QA.
+AIFactory — issues moving through plan, code and QA.

 AIFactory task plan detail